helvitiis/warofcurrents/README.md

-# AC-DC
+# WAROFCURRENTS
-A repository for the AC/DC Digital Humanities project.
+A repository for the War of Currents Digital Humanities project.